Confirmation & First Communion: Year 2 of Sacramental Preparation

 - Whose families are registered members of MPB Parish AND

-- Who register and pay the fee for Year 2 Sacramental Preparation (Confirmation & First Communion) by August 31, 2019 AND
+- Who register and pay the fee for Year 2 Sacramental Preparation AND

 Certified Baptismal Record

 If the candidate was not baptized at Most Precious Blood, a certified baptismal record must be sent to MPB from the candidate’s church of baptism.
-This can be obtained by calling or emailing the parish of baptism and requesting that the record be sent to MPB.
+This can be obtained by calling or emailing the parish of baptism and requesting that the record be sent to MPB (3959 E Iliff Ave, Denver, CO 80210) or emailed to Kristen Kraus (firstname.lastname@example.org).
+This may be requested at any time and must be received by February 1, 2021.
 Photo copies of the child’s baptismal certificate do not suffice.

 Sacramental Recording Form

 In order to record the necessary information for each candidate following the celebration of a sacrament, ALL families must submit a completed Sacramental Recording Form, regardless of where the candidate was baptized.
-This is a paper form to be completed by parents.
-The form will be distributed at the potluck and will be accessible here in September.
-It must be completed by November 16, 2019.
+This form is different than the registration form and the certified baptismal record.
+The form must be completed accurately and legibly by February 27, 2021.
+This is the pink paper provided in the folder with First Communion materials.
+It is also available here:

 Candidates will need to choose a sponsor for Confirmation when preparing for Confirmation & First Communion.
 A candidate’s parent may not serve as a sponsor.
 Sponsors must be practicing, confirmed Catholics over the age of 16 and currently registered in a parish.
 The Confirmation sponsor should be a faithful Catholic who accompanies the candidate as witness and guide.
 This may be the candidate’s godparents which supports the connection between Baptism and Confirmation, but does not have to be a godparent.
 The sponsor should display maturity for this role and a willingness to witness their faith to the candidate.
 The primary role of the sponsor is to listen, support, pray for and assist the candidate on his/her spiritual journey.
 The sponsor must be at least 16 years of age and confirmed.